gitpetr/Chi_app/README.markdown

 **Changelog**

 ------------------------------------------------------------------------------------------
+* Using `gon` for actions specific js.
+* Rails 4.
-* Rails and devise has updated.
+* Devise has been updated.
 Devise's views regenerated.
 * Cucumber for features instead of rspec features.
 * Sitemap generator.
 Edit `config/sitemap.rb` and then run `rake sitemap:refresh`.
 * Albums with photos, Sermons.